IES-Org/ies-top/README.md

 ![IES Logo](assets/images/IES-logo-dark.png)

-**Repository:** `IES Top Level Ontology (ToLO)` **Description:** `This repository contains the development artifacts for the IES Top Level ontology.`
+**Repository:** `IES Top Ontology`
+**Description:** `This repository contains the development artifacts for the IES Top ontology.`
 **Repository Status:** `Private - IES InnerSource`

 ---

 ## Overview

-This repository is part of the IES GitHub Organisation, `IES-Org`.
-It supports the development of secure, modular, and standards-based ontologies for internal use across IES projects.
+This repository contains the development artifacts for the IES Top Ontology.

-> **This repository is private and governed by the IES InnerSource Licence – Version 1.0.**
-> It is intended solely for collaboration among Domain Working Group teams and authorised suppliers.
-> It is not open source and must not be disclosed, redistributed, or published externally.

 ---